 Between the variety of flavors to their unique toppings, you’ll be sure to find something every member of your family will enjoy!

 However long the line may be, it is definitely worth it.
-Matsumoto has by far the best shave ice you can imagine.
+Matsumoto Shave Ice has by far the best shave ice you can imagine, especially with their homemade syrups.

 They have one of the most extended lists of flavors I have ever seen.
 You can choose up to 3 different flavors on your shaved ice, so choose very carefully!

-Another big crowd favorite is Waiola Shave Ice.
-It is located in Waikiki and Kamaki.
+Another Oahu shave ice spot is Waiola Shave Ice.
+It has two locations: Waikiki and Kamaki.
 It is so popular they had to open another store to help with the long lines!

-Lots of places, including Waiola Shave Ice, like to put sweet azuki beans on their shave ice, which some might find very interesting.
+Lots of places, including Waiola Shave Ice, like to put sweet azuki beans on their shave ice, which some might find very interesting, but it is a local favorite.

 Other toppings include vanilla ice cream and tapioca pearls.
 You can even add chocolate, caramel, and other fancy toppings for an additional charge.

-Fun fact: This is where President Obama likes to get his shave ice when he visits Hawaii!
+Fun fact: This is where President Obama likes to get his shave ice when he visits Hawaii and has some of the best shave ice in Honolulu!

-Another town favorite is the Shimazu Store.
+Another town favorite is the Shimazu Shave Ice Store.
 It is located in Honolulu but can be challenging to find.

-They don’t have a parking lot or seating inside their store, but don’t let that scare you away.
-They still serve amazing shave ice!
+They don’t have a parking lot, outdoor seating, or inside their store, but don’t let that scare you away.
+They still serve amazing shave ice Honolulu has to offer!

-With over 70 different flavors, you will be sure to find something you love.
-They have some unique flavors in their store, including red velvet cake and a latte flavor.
+With over 70 different flavors, you will be sure to find something you love at Shimazu Shave Ice.
+They have some unique and special flavors in their store, including red velvet cake and a latte flavor.

 You can include some savory toppings such as dulce de leche, Li Hing powder, and coconut.
-They also sell other tasty treats in their store, in case some of your little ones don’t like shave ice.
+The Shimazu Store also sells other tasty treats in their store, in case some of your little ones don’t like shave ice during your Oahu vacation.

 If you want a delicious but healthier option, try Uncle Clay’s House of Pure Aloha.
 You can go to Honolulu to try their healthy shave ice.

 They don’t like to use artificial flavors or colors.
-So, each of their syrups are made of natural fruit juices and natural cane sugar!
+So, each of their syrups is made of natural fruit juices and natural cane sugar!
+I love that they have all-natural ingredients and homemade syrups!

-This was the first organic shave ice I tried and it blew me away!
+This was the first organic shave ice I tried, and it blew me away!
+The Strawberry Dream is absolutely incredible.

 While they are a healthier option, that doesn’t mean the taste disappears.
-In fact, their shave ice tastes even better than the other shave ice around.
+In fact, their shave ice tastes even better than the other shave ice around and has some of the best Hawaii shave ice Oahu offers.

 Angel’s is located in the Foodland strip mall in Laie.
 It is an ideal place to get your shave ice.